Last Updated on

 To watch your little angel grow is an enthralling experience but also analyzing the way he is developing will help you to overcome the persistent fear for his well-being.
 Always remember that spotting out the delay in development and growth of your baby will help in better diagnosis.
-Therefore, if your 32 weeks old baby is getting fussy, or you see signs like stiff muscles, does not laugh with squealing sound, does not exhibit any sign of affection, sensitive to light, doesn’t bear weight on legs or is unable to sit even with support, doesn’t respond to her own name, doesn’t play any games, doesn’t recognize familiar people, then consult a paediatrician for early intervention.
+Therefore, if your 32 weeks old baby is getting fussy, or you see signs like stiff muscles, does not laugh with squealing sound, does not exhibit any sign of affection, sensitive to light, doesn’t bear weight on legs or is unable to sit even with support, doesn’t respond to his own name, doesn’t play any games, doesn’t recognize familiar people, then consult a paediatrician for early intervention.

 Every child is different but will behave in a somewhat similar manner, maybe sooner or later.
 Some children warm up quickly; others take a longer time.
-Be patient and enjoy this time with your baby as she is moving and getting acquainted with new people, new environments, and new conditions.
+Be patient and enjoy this time with your baby as he is moving and getting acquainted with new people, new environments, and new conditions.
 Happy mommy’ing!

 Previous Week: 31 Weeks Old Baby